zotonic/zotonic/doc/ref/models/model_admin_rsc.rst

 .. include:: meta-admin_rsc.rst

-This model exposes some meta-information of the :ref:`m_rsc` model.
+This model exposes some meta-information of the :ref:`model-rsc` model.

 Currently the only thing it does is retrieve the count of the pivot queue, the queue which decides which resources need re-indexing.